Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Now you will have 2 subnets
     - You can change the range of the subnet CIDR block until no VM has been created in the subnet- This is important, because once a VM is created, an IP address will be assigned from the subnet range and then you cannot change the subnet range in the virtual network for that particular subnet in question
     - You can also modify the network mask (the broader CIDR of 10.0.0.0/16) by selecting address space under settings of the virtual network and/or add a new mask such as `20.0.0.0/16`
+    - The ip address ranges of the subnets must be a subset of the broader netmask